Try StarTree Cloud: 30-day free trial

 Ingestion Job

-Now we’re going to import the CSV file into Pinot.
+Next, we import the CSV file into Pinot.
 We'll do this with the following ingestion spec:

 executionFrameworkSpec: